Nicolabell/Basic-Vue.js-app/README.md

 - The DOM needs to render first then the element data can update the expression
 - Using v-bind to dynamically bind attribute to expression
 - v-bind can also be shortened to simply ':'
+- Using v-if, v-else, v-else-if, v-show to perform conditional rendering